-Applicants need to list the primary M# in their Multifamily Workbook.
-Enter the secondary M# in the dual application Multifamily Workbook.
-If you are submitting a third financing structure, re-use the secondary M# in the tertiary Multifamily Workbook.
+Applicants need to list the primary M# in their Multifamily Workbook (workbook).
+Enter the secondary M# in the secondary application workbook.
+If you are submitting a third financing structure, re-use the secondary M# in the tertiary workbook.
 The D#, M#, and secondary M# can be found in the project information details section of an applicant's project.
 Refer to the tables below for examples.